pipelight/doc.pipelight/helpers/service/overview.md

 # Docker+ helpers <Badge type="danger" text="alpha" />

-It is **docker helpers**, with higher level parameters.
+Here soma automation has been added to **docker helpers**, resulting in higher level parameters, and opinionated automations.
-This allows automatic twist of common docker infrastructures.

-It eases deploying several copies of the same docker infrastructure in multiple environments (development, production...).
+Docker+ helpers allow automatic twist of common docker infrastructures and eases deploying several copies of the same docker infrastructure in multiple environments (development.

 ## Basic usage